 If you do not use Analyzer or use the Geo Service in Analyzer, you can free up approximately 200MB of RAM by removing the Geo Service plugin.
-Shut down the Pentaho Server and delete the /pentaho/server/pentaho-server/pentaho-solutions/system/pentaho-geo/ directory.
+Simply shut down the Pentaho Server and delete the /pentaho/server/pentaho-server/pentaho-solutions/system/pentaho-geo/ directory.

-If you frequently use the Geo Service, update the cache
+If you are a heavy user of the Geo Service, update the cache setting for

 overflowToDisk for the